bvankat/javascript-gauge/README.md

 # Javascript Speedometer Gauge

 A small, self-contained speedometer-style gauge built with custom SVG assets and plain Javascript.
-Created for [nebrasketball.info] as a replacement for the standard Google Charts gauge.
+Created for [nebrasketball.info](https://nebrasketball.info) as a replacement for the standard Google Charts gauge.
 Inspired by the jittery chaos of the New York Times election night projection needle.

-Demo allows you to control speed and amplitude of the needle's bounce.
+[This demo](https://bvankat.github.io/javascript-gauge) allows you to control speed and amplitude of the needle's bounce.
 Light and dark dial options available.

 ## Files